Search

 How to Remember Where You Put Something (Once and For all)

-how to remember where you put something feature imageThe answer to how to remember you put something is simple:
+how to remember where you put something feature imageThe answer to how to remember where you put something is simple:

 Step One: Designate specific spots for things.